30 Zero Waste Tips for Your Home

 Choose Quality Items Meant to Last a Lifetime

 Quality over quantity can hurt your wallet at first.
-But if you find yourself replacing the same item over and over because you went the cheap route, youre throwing money away and creating waste.
-Be sure to choose products meant to last a lifetime, especially tools.
-Check out these five fantastic tools every DIYer should have on hand.
+But if you find yourself replacing the same item over and over because you went the cheap route, you’re throwing money away and creating waste.
+Be sure to choose products meant to last a lifetime, especially tools like these Craftsman screwdrivers.

 Switch from Plastic Water Bottles to a Filtration System

 Plastic water bottles are a big no-no for your zero waste goals.
-Opt for a filtered pitcher, an attachment for your faucet, charcoal sticks, etc. Heres how to install a refrigerator water filter to purify the water supply to your ice maker and water dispenser.
+Opt for a filtered pitcher, an attachment for your faucet, charcoal sticks, etc. You can also install a refrigerator water filter to purify the water supply to your ice maker and water dispenser.
+Another viable option is a reusable water bottle, which is easy to use and clean.

 Choose Rechargeable Batteries

-Avoid going through packs of batteries when you can reuse the same ones!
+Avoid throwing away batteries when you can reuse the same ones!
 Rechargeable batteries will save your wallet and the environment.
-Heres what you need to know about safe battery disposal.

 Make an All-Purpose Cleaning Spray